Why Short Term Mortgage Loans May Be Smart Right Now

 Home prices have been on the rise for some time.
 In fact, the most recent House Price Index from the Federal Housing Finance Agency shows home prices up a whopping 15.7% over the year.

-Getting a low rate may also allow you to expand your buying budget.
+Getting a low mortgage rate from your lender may also allow you to expand your buying budget.
 For example, let’s say you can afford a $1,200 monthly payment and nothing more.
 At rates three years ago (the 4% mentioned above), that would’ve meant a house around $162,000.
 At today’s low rate, you might feel comfortable going up to $184,000 and still enjoy that same $1,200 payment.

-Essentially, a lower rate may let you buy a higher-priced house (or offer more to win a bidding war).
+Essentially, a lower rate may let you buy a higher-priced house and leave more of your budget to pay closing costs, mortgage insurance,or offer more to win a bidding war.

 3. Housing is incredibly hot.